 - Jian Shi (TE5)

-Location: is on the outside of the forearm, about two index finger widths above the wrist crease, in the hollow between the two tendons.
+Pressure Point Location: This pressure point is on the outside of the forearm, about two ring and index finger widths above the wrist crease, in the hollow between the two tendons.

 - Ling Gu (KI21)

-Location: this point is located in the hollow just below the Adam's apple, between the two big neck muscles.
+Pressure Point Location: This pressure point is located in the hollow just below Adam's apple, between the two big neck muscles.

 - Shuai Gu (GB8)

-Location: is on the side of the head, above the ear, in the hollow between the temple and the top of the ear.
+Pressure Point Location: This pressure point is on the side of the head, above the ear, in the hollow between the temple and the top of the ear.